microsoft/azserialconsole/README.md

 # About this repo

-THe primary purpose of this repo is to collect issues and feedback for the serial console.
-This repo also contains pre-release versions of documentation.
+The primary purpose of this repo is to collect issues and feedback for the serial console.
+This repo also contains pre-release versions of documentation, which are now all present in the main documentation pages.
 Please refer to the complete documentation for serial console using the links below:

 #### [Documentation for using Serial Console with Linux VMs](http://aka.ms/serialconsolelinux)